MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/build.md

   ![Signing Builds](images/Signing_builds_ios.png)

+  **If your build fails because of a codesigning error:** double check that all your changes have been pushed to the remote repository.

 4. Click **Save** at the bottom of the page, and the build will begin.

 The build can take a couple minutes, but you can click on it to view real-time output logs.
 After, if the build is successful, you can download the build, symbols, or logs by clicking **Download**.